Tula Lotay: Biography

 Lotay grew up in Batley, West Yorkshire.
 She was adopted when she was a young child and had dyslexia.
 She attended Dewsbury College and the University of Bradford.

 In 2007, while an employee of the local comics and board game retailer Travelling Man, she founded the annual Thought Bubble Festival to promote comic books to the general public, especially children with reading difficulties.
 Before becoming a comics artist, she was on the British Comic Awards Committee but resigned in 2013 to pursue a full-time art career.

-Her first work was the cover art for Elephantmen #5 (2012), and in American Vampire: Anthology #1 (2013).
+Her first work was the cover art for Elephantmen No. 5 (2012), and in American Vampire: Anthology No. 1 (2013).
 She has also contributed to Red Sonja.

-She illustrated issue #13 of The Wicked + The Divine, which was published in 2015 and nominated for a GLAAD Media Award for Outstanding Comic Book.
+She illustrated issue No. 13 of The Wicked + The Divine, which was published in 2015 and nominated for a GLAAD Media Award for Outstanding Comic Book.

 Lotay and her Supreme collaborator Warren Ellis announced in 2015 that they were working on a new comic, Heartless.
 As of early 2018, Heartless has yet to be released, but work was in progress.

-In early 2022, Lotay stepped down as manager of the Thought Bubble Festival in order to concentrate on her art career and family.
+In early 2022, Lotay stepped down as director of the Thought Bubble Festival to concentrate on her art career and family.